Arts Advocacy

 Summer 2025 Book Club: Making Change by Eric Booth

-This summer, join us for a community-wide book club focused on Making Change by Eric Booth, a short, inspiring read about the role of teaching artists and how everyday people can become powerful advocates for the arts.
+This summer, the Rutherford Arts Alliance is hosting a community-wide book club focused on Making Change by Eric Booth—a short, inspiring read about the role of teaching artists and how everyday people can become powerful advocates for the arts.

 Book Club Schedule: